Buns with poolish: use less yeast, get more flavor and good texture

 During the final proof, preheat your oven to 230º C /454º F conventional setting or 200º C /390º F convection.
 At what stage you preheat your oven depends on how long it takes for your oven to heat through, some take 30 minutes, some, like ours, with stone floors take a lot longer, up to two hours.

 Now the rolls are ready for their final proofing.
 Loosely cover them with floured clingfilm until proofed to perfection.
-Depending on your room temperature this should take about 1.5 hours.
+Depending on your room temperature this should take about 1.5 to 2 hours.
 Just be patient and check regularly.
 When you think it has risen enough, use your finger to make a small dent in the dough.
 If the dent remains, the bread is ready to bake, if the indentation disappears, the dough needs more time.
 When ready place the buns in the oven and bake for about 20 minutes, depending on your oven.
 They should have a nice light brown shine.
 Leave to cool on a wire rack.